On another front, Huntsville, Texas attorney David P. O'Neil

 - my Aunt Beatrice Perez of Princeton, Louisiana

-- David R. Dow, University of Houston Law Professor and the Director
+- David R. Dow, University of Houston Law Professor and the Director of the Texas Innocence Network at the University of Houston Law Center

 - Jared P. Tyler, the Deputy Director of the Texas Innocence Network

-of Houston law students with the Texas Innocence Network who have worked
+- Jules Cabeen, Kevin McCalpin, Misty Barnett, and other University of Houston law students with the Texas Innocence Network who have worked on my case

-- Karen Hamilton, the gatekeeper at the Texas Innocence Network, and
+- Karen Hamilton, the gatekeeper at the Texas Innocence Network, and a former prison guard

 - David P. O'Neil, my Huntsville, Texas attorney